30-Second Privacy Fixes: Simple Ways to Protect Your Data

 How to quickly limit location tracking, smart speaker recordings, and other data collection

-Keeping up with digital privacy and security is a bit like getting regular oil changes for your car—maintenance to safeguard your online life.
+Keeping up with digital privacy and security is a bit like getting regular oil changes for your car—it’s maintenance to safeguard your online life.

 But fixing every privacy and security challenge at the same time would be daunting.
-Instead, there are some bite-sized steps you can knock out in less than a minute.
+Another approach is to take the following bite-sized steps, which you can knock out in less than a minute.

 It’s an easy way to feel productive on a lazy afternoon.
-And these tips are worthwhile because so many common products and services are designed to snoop on us, feeding our personal data to big companies for targeted advertising and other uses.
+These tips will limit the way products and services snoop on us, feeding our personal data to big companies for targeted advertising and other uses.

 Limit GPS Tracking

 The apps on your smartphone don’t need to know where you are at all times, especially when you’re not looking for a traffic report, weather forecast, or dining spot.

 Here’s how to limit access to your phone’s GPS data.
 (Apps may still use WiFi signals and other clues to infer your location, but the data is typically less precise.)
 While you’re at it, you can use these settings to control access to your contacts and photo library, too.